 University College South Denmark offers a wide range of higher education study programmes and courses at all levels, with an emphasis on first-cycle bachelor degrees in the field of Educational Sciences, Health Sciences, Social Sciences and Communication Sciences.

 University College South Denmark welcomes international students and staff.
-If you are looking to to study abroad in Denmark you have come to the right place.
+If you are looking to study abroad in Denmark you have come to the right place.

 While this page gives an overview of what UC SYD offers international students, we have also collected an assortment of practical information that will help you with the admission process and your stay in Denmark.